zzamboni/zzamboni.org/content/post/my-doom-emacs-configuration-with-commentary/index.md

   (org-leanpub-book-setup-menu-markdown))
 ```

-I highly recommend using Markua rather than Markdown, as it is the future that Leanpub is guaranteed to support in the future, and where most of the new features are being developed.
+I highly recommend using Markua rather than Markdown, as it is the format that Leanpub is guaranteed to support in the future, and where most of the new features are being developed.

 With this setup, I can write my book in org-mode (I usually keep a single `book.org` file at the top of my repository), and then call the corresponding "Book" export commands.
 The `manuscript` directory, as well as the corresponding `Book.txt` and other necessary files are created and populated automatically.